19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 4/Mark and Recall.md

 When you have an *Anchor* set, you can use an [Action](../../../../Game%20Procedures/Core%20Procedures/Action.md) *Recall* to teleport yourself to your *Anchor*.
 Doing so breaks the *Mark* and this spell ends.

 ---
-*Upcast: You can teleport any willing creatures within 30 feet at 5th level.*
+*Upcast: You can teleport any willing creatures within 1 [Zone](../../../../Game%20Procedures/Core%20Procedures/Zone.md) at 5th level.*